gyarab/parksys/README.md

 ## Architecture

-- License Plate Scanning API
+- License Plate Recognition API
 - Backend Server
 - Frontend Web App

-### License Plate Scanning API
+### License Plate Recognition API

 Custom solution would be a project in and of itself, so a project like https://github.com/openalpr/openalpr will be used.
 Since it is licensed under AGPLv3, its service shall be accessible through an API whose server code must be public that is what AGPLv3 mandates.